 Our CASE Space School graduates are this next generation of space entrepreneurs.
 They have a head-start on their peers after having seen inside NASA, spoken to experts in the industry, and developed their own personal skills including teamwork and leadership qualities.
 Over the next 10 years the Australian Space Agency will be expanding rapidly, and searching for candidates in diverse fields such as engineering, robotics, law, biology, medicine… Space technologies are not just about taking people to the moon, and a career in this sector contributes to developments in many other industries including communication, agriculture, mining and more.
 As stated by Dr Megan Clark, head of the Australian Space Agency, “Space underpins almost every part of the broader economy… Space will be a defining domain for human endeavour and will change what we do on Earth.”

 This chapter in Australian Space involvement is just beginning, and our graduates are perfectly situated in their schooling and life-experiences to enter at the ground level and help shape the future of the industry.
-Our advice is to take every opportunity, follow your dream, commit to your goals, and in the words of our ever-supportive guest speaker Tom Nolan, “Dare mighty things!”
+Our advice is to take every opportunity, follow your dream, commit to your goals, and in the words of NASA’s JPL and our ever-supportive guest speaker Tom Nolan, “Dare mighty things!”